liamzdenek/ferment-ai/memory-bank/progress.md

    - **Timestamp**: When the event was created
    - **Payload**: Strongly typed payload for the event

+8. **Journal Modularization**: We have modularized the Journal implementation into specialized manager classes:
+   - **EventManager**: Handles event publication and subscription
+   - **EventTypeManager**: Manages event type registration and validation
+   - **EntityManager**: Handles entity creation and management
+   - **ComponentManager**: Manages components attached to entities
+   - **SystemManager**: Handles system registration and lifecycle
+   - **ProcessManager**: Manages process creation and lifecycle
+   - **SerializationManager**: Handles serialization and deserialization

 ## What's Left to Build

 ### Phase 1: ECS Foundation (Completed)